kimschles/secrets-store-demo/tutorial.md

 ## 7. Sync the as a Kubernetes Secret and set as an `ENV` var in your application pod

-Configure the `secretObjects` block in the `SecretProviderClass`

-Uncomment out the `secretObjects` block in manifests/secret-provider-class.yaml and then run
+Configure the `secretObjects` block in the `SecretProviderClass` by removing the comments the `secretObjects` block in manifests/secret-provider-class.yaml.
+Then run

 ```sh
 kubectl apply -f manifests/secret-provider-class.yaml
 ```

-Add the secret as an `ENV` var in your application pod.

-Uncomment out the `env` block in block in manifests/deployment.yaml and then run
+Add the secret as an `ENV` var in your application pod by removing the comments from `env` block in manifests/deployment.yaml and then run

 ```sh
 kubectl apply -f manifests/deployment.yaml